What Is Wrong With My Car?

 In most cases, the problem here is associated with the idle air control (IAC) valve.

-The IAC valve is controlled by the computer and allow airs to bypass the throttle valve under idle or cold temperature conditions to prevent a rough idle or keep the engine from stalling.
+The IAC valve is controlled by the computer and allows air to bypass the throttle valve under idle or cold temperature conditions to prevent a rough idle or keep the engine from stalling.
 You can test the IAC valve using a digital multimeter:

 - First, unplug the IAC electrical connector.